Step 12: Complete Post-Upgrade steps for upgrades to CDP Private Cloud Base

 - Scheduler: If you are using Fair Scheduler, you must migrate to Capacity Scheduler during the upgrade process, and once the upgrade is finished you need to manually fine tune it.
 For more information, see Manual configuration of scheduler properties.

 yarn.nodemanager.resource.count-logical-processors-as-coresproperty was not present in CDH 5.
-In Cloudera Runtime 7.1.1, it is set to
+In Cloudera Runtime 7.1.1 (and in CDH 6), it is set to

 falseby default, meaning that YARN does not consider logical processors in the calculation which can results in a 2x performance hit if Linux Container Executor and CGroups are enabled.
-To solve this issue, set
+To solve this issue, do the following:

 - NodeManager recovery: By default the